michael-rubel/laravel-formatters/README.md

 - [`MaskString`](https://github.com/michael-rubel/laravel-formatters/blob/main/src/Collection/MaskStringFormatter.php)

 ## Contributing
 If you have written your own formatter and want to add it to this package, PRs are welcomed.
+But take care of the extendability of the formatter you want to make as built-in.
 - Note: PRs won't be accepted without tests!
-We're always covering the code to 100%.

 ## Installation
 You can install the package via composer: